Thank you for reading our post, please rate this article at the end.

 Double Jaw

-A double-jaw model is mid-range in price, and it provides a smooth ride with little noise and movement.
+A double-jaw model is mid-range in price and provides a smooth ride with minimal noise and movement.

 This is because the kingpin is held more tightly than the sidebar, but some movement of the kingpin will be present.